mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

 This manual describes how to set up a new ESR branch.
 The same process can be applied for any branch set up, with slight modifications.

-Example tracking bug: `Bug 1835641 - [meta] support ESR115 <https://bugzilla.mozilla.org/show_bug.cgi?id=esr115>`__
+Example tracking bug: `Bug 2046072 - [meta] support ESR153 <https://bugzilla.mozilla.org/show_bug.cgi?id=esr153>`__

 General advice
 --------------

 For in-tree changes, grepping for the old `esrXX` (e.g. `on searchfox
-<https://searchfox.org/mozilla-central/search?q=esr115>`__) should be a good
+<https://searchfox.org/mozilla-central/search?q=esr153>`__) should be a good
 starting point to figure out the necessary updates.
 It can also be useful to compare with the changes from the previous ESR bump.

-We generally get started early in the nightly cycle corresponding to the new esr major version.
-Some of the tasks can be done in parallel.
+CI relies on multiple systems, supported by different teams.
+File bugs in advance to make sure other teams have enough time to address the task.
+Since this is a once-a-year process, there are changes each time, so it's useful to have some buffer to address unforeseen issues.
+Usually starting the whole process 3 weeks in advance of release builds (4 weeks before the release), gives enough time to everybody.

 The timing is relatively flexible for most tasks, especially early on.
 Work can start as soon as the new ESR major version is known with a reasonable level of certainty.

-CI relies on multiple systems, supported by different teams.
-File bugs in advance to make sure other teams have enough time to address the issue.
-Usually starting the whole process 2 weeks in advance of release builds (3 weeks before the release), gives enough time to everybody.
+Some of the tasks can be done in parallel.

+We generally get started early in the nightly cycle corresponding to the new esr major version.

 Pushing to the esr branch
 -------------------------